PraveenNellihela/my-test-website/content/pages/index.md

     title: Welcome.
     subtitle: >-
-      I was an Electrical and Electronic Engineer -> Software Developer -> now, a Devops Engineer. , born in Sri Lanka, living in Germany.
+      I was an Electrical and Electronic Engineer -> Software Developer -> now, a Devops Engineer.I was born in Sri Lanka -> now, living in Germany.
 This site contains my thoughts, guides and everything in between.
     styles:
       self:
         height: auto